-Watercress (Nasturtium officinale) is a wild relative of cabbage and broccoli that grows in clean, fast flowing streams.
+Watercress (Nasturtium officinale) is a wild relative of cabbage and broccoli that grows in clean, fast-flowing streams.
 It is a popular soup and salad ingredient in Mediterranean cooking thanks to its tangy, peppery leaves.
 Recent studies have discovered that eating watercress regularly may prevent several different forms of cancer.

 Watercress was so highly valued by the Ancient Greeks that Hippocrates, the father of modern medicine, chose to put his hospital next to a stream full of watercress.
-In recent times it has often been relegated to the status or garnish or minor salad ingredient.
-If its anti-cancer properties are confirmed, watercress will be getting star-billing on menus all over the world.
+In recent times it has often been relegated to the status of garnishes or minor salad ingredients.

-It blocks the formation of new blood vessels and thus prevents tumours from getting nutrients and expanding.
+It blocks the formation of new blood vessels and thus prevents tumors from getting nutrients and expanding.
 One-in-nine western women develop breast cancer so watercress may have the potential to save thousands of lives.

 Further independent studies involving larger groups of people are needed before watercress’ properties are confirmed.
-In the meantime it is definitely worth including watercress in your diet just because it is delicious, low in calories and full of Vitamin A, Vitamin C and iodine.
+In the meantime, it is definitely worth including watercress in your diet just because it is delicious, low in calories, and full of Vitamin A, Vitamin C, and iodine.

 To increase the amount of watercress in your diet use its tender leaves in a salad along with raw beetroot.
 Season with sea salt and freshly ground pepper and drizzle with lemon juice and extra-virgin olive oil.
 Raw watercress goes very well with oily fish such as mackerel and always livens up a boring garden salad.